JeffreySanford/forge-board/forgeboard-frontend/src/assets/DRAG-AND-DROP-PATTERNS.md

 ## Specific Component Guidelines

-### Kablan Board
+### Kanban Board

-The Kablan board should implement its own drag and drop logic internally without routing through the app component due to:
+The Kanban board should implement its own drag and drop logic internally without routing through the app component due to:

 1. High frequency of drag operations
 2. Complex internal state management